hongaar/semantic-release-yarn/MIGRATION.md

 ## Yarn conversion

+- We need version plugin.
+Any side-effects of installing it on the fly?
-Possibly unneeded deps:
+- Possibly unneeded deps:
   - tempy (only in --dev)
   - rc
   - normalize-url
+  - sinon

 ## TypeScript conversion